Omelicious/Sb3UGS-WIKI/First-Steps.md

 2. List files
    a) have the correct columns for their respective categories.
 Do not reuse a list file of a different category!
    b) Studio items don't need an extra group or category - hijack an existing group and category!
 Only the listItem_XX_{group}_{category} file will remain.
+   c) Paths are case-sensitive!
+Check columns like MainAB, MatAB, etc. to match exactly the path in the zipmod.
 3. AB checks
    a) LZ4 High compressed
    b) Names of prefabs/Animators match with the list column `MainData`